South Ascrib

 In 1703, Martin Martin wrote: "About 5 leagues to the south-west from Tulm lies the island Ascrib, which is divided into several parts by the sea; it is about two miles in compass, and affords very good pasturage; all kinds of fish abound in the neighbouring sea.
 On the south-west side of the isle Ascrib, at the distance of two leagues, lie the two small isles of Timan, directly in the mouth of Loch Arnizort; they are only fit for pasturage."
 There are indications of an underground monk's cell on the island dating from the 18th century.

 South Ascrib has been designated as part of a Special Area of Conservation, owing to its significant breeding colonies of the common seal.
 About 600 of these seals reside there, which is about 35% of this seal's breeding population in the area of Skye, and about 1% of its population in the entire European Union.
 Puffin also breed in burrows on the Ascribs.

-In 1985, the Ascribs were purchased by Baron Palumbo.
-At the time, he said he intended to build an underground house on South Ascrib, but he ended up building a structure of traditional design.
-The islands were offered for sale again in 1996.
+The islands were purchased in 1985 and have remained in the same family's private ownership ever since.
+They continue to visit regularly.